0n0w1c/Ore-ganizer/readme.md

 Take control of your resources!

-Introduces new versions of the pumpjack, electric and big electric mining drills,
+Introduces new versions of the pumpjack, electric and big mining drills,
 which spawn the selected resource when placed.

 Click the shortcut to open the resource selector and choose a resource.